Yashvir835/Machine-Learning/Supervised Machine learning/readme.md

 **It learns from being given right answers**

 Here the desired outputs are called `lables`.
-The goal of the system is to `generalize` its response to act correctly in situation not present in the training set.
+The goal of the system is to `generalize` its response to act correctly in situations not present in the training set.

 Some common implementation of Supervised machine learning are: